SK-EID/smart-id-java-client/README.md

 Jump to [Generate QR-code and dynamic link](#generating-qr-code-or-device-link) to see how to generate QR-code or dynamic link from the response.
 Jump to [Query session status](#example-of-using-session-status-poller-to-query-final-sessions-status) for an example of session querying.

-### Dynamic-link signature session
+### Device-link signature session

 #### Request Parameters

-The request parameters for the dynamic-link signature session are as follows:
+The request parameters for the device-link signature session are as follows:

 * `relyingPartyUUID`: Required.
 UUID of the Relying Party.
 * `relyingPartyName`: Required.
 Friendly name of the Relying Party, limited to 32 bytes in UTF-8 encoding.